ryan-ms-kang/EdTech_Consultant/README.md

 My objective was to mine their raw user event data (video watches, quiz attempts, course completions, forum posts) and uncover specific early warning signals of disengagement that could guide targeted interventions.

+DISCLAIMER: a fake dataset was generated for anonymity and privacy concerns.

 ### Key Features
 - **Data Pipelines:** Automated workflows for ingesting and cleaning raw data.
 - **BigQuery Integration:** SQL-based transformations and analytics on educational datasets.